Bembe people: Cultural traditions

+Music

 The babembe people traditionally play drums in their folk music.
 The way the drum is played can be called a six-beat tune.
 The music is played in celebration of any sort.
 The music is accompanied by the folk dance.
 The dance utilizes movements of the shoulder and waist.
 It is referred to as Esuba.
 Folk music has also been adapted into more modernise genres.